roxk/idlgen/README.md

 3. Edit the header file.
 E.g. add a method.
 4. Build the project.
 A custom build step that generates idl files would run before `Midl`.
 5. Viola!
 The idl file of the implementation type has been updated. `Midl` would then update/generate a `winmd` with the modification, and C++/WinRT would pick it up when generating projection.
+6. Made a mistake in header, e.g. forgot to add an import?
+No worries!
+Just edit your header and rebuild.
+Idlgen would pick up your changes and proceed to generate an updated idl.
+It just works™️.

 The library would generate the whole runtimm class definition for you.
 There should be literally zero edit you need to make on the resultant idl file.